From destruction to redemption

 “This house is our life now,” says Rodelio.
 “It’s something we can leave behind, a reminder of how far we’ve come.”

-Rodelio and Marivic’s house at the Bonbon Resettlement Site in Silay was built under the Negros Occidental Impact 2025 Project, a partnership project of Habitat for Humanity and Hilti Foundation which utilizes BASE Bahay Foundation’s Cement-Bamboo Frame Technology to build disaster-resilient homes.
-As of writing, 426 cement-bamboo frame homes have been built in the city.
+Rodelio and Marivic’s house at the Bonbon Resettlement Site in Silay was built under the Negros Occidental Impact 2025 (NOI25) Project, a partnership project of Habitat for Humanity and Hilti Foundation which utilizes BASE Bahay Foundation’s Cement-Bamboo Frame Technology to build disaster-resilient homes.
+As of writing, 446 cement-bamboo frame homes have been built in Silay, San Carlos, and La Carlota under the NOI25 Project.

 Topics